 loss originates from existence of etcfs mount per stratum, though this

-operations.
+applies only in /etc operations.
 But overall Bedrock appears good for

 day-to-day usage.